OborotovMikhail/4sem/README.md

 ## ~INFO ##
-Contains all the materials, presentations, examples.
+This directory contains all the materials, presentations, examples.

-## ~OTHER ##
-Contains all other extra practice projects.

 ## ~TEMPLATES ##
-Contains all created project templates for VisualStudio with different 3rd party dependencies.
+This directory contains all created project templates for VisualStudio with different 3rd party dependencies.

+## Other directories ##
+All other directories are different projects.